 “Are you headed to the village?”
 What else would she be doing here?
 Really Morgana, the village was the only thing within miles and the woman was on foot.

 “Yes, I am, are you?”
 What else would they be doing here?
 Honestly, there were days when women baffled him beyond reason.

 “Yes, we are, if you would like you could travel this last bit with us.
 Safety in numbers.”

-While part of him wanted to rescind the invitation a larger part couldn’t bring himself to leave a woman alone like this.
-With their horses they would be at the village by dawn if they didn’t stop to make camp, mid-day tomorrow if they did, on foot the woman most likely wouldn’t reach it until after dark the next day or the next morning if she ran into any trouble.
+While part of him wanted to rescind the invitation, a larger part could not bring himself to leave a woman alone like this.
+With their horses they would be at the village by dawn if they didn’t stop to make camp, mid-day tomorrow if they did, on foot the woman most likely would not reach it until after dark the next day or the next morning if she ran into any trouble.

 He was so busy glaring at Morgana that he didn’t notice the woman’s gaze lock in on him when, if she was truly a stranger, she shouldn’t know which of the men Morgana had been talking about.

 “I am Morgana by the way and this is Gwen.”

 “Pleased to meet you, my name is Mary, Mary Collins.”